Lynda Osborne bio

 In 1991, she was invited to participate in a program in collaboration with the Japanese Embassy and Goodwill Industries, School for the physically-challenged.
 Here, she was introduced to Saori handweaving and soon added it to her skills portfolio, following which she developed a program for Goodwill Industries, for the teaching of hand-weaving and the creation of hand-woven fabrics and products.
 These included purses, shawls and soft shoes.

-1991 proved to be an eventful year where she created a stunning silver gown for the Miss Republic Carnival Beauty pageant for the first time, and won best gown, beating a popular all-time designer winner.
-Later that year, she was asked to produce a fashion show of her designs to delegates of the International Community Education Association (ICEA) during their annual conference which was held in Trinidad at the Hilton Hotel that year.
+1991 proved to be an eventful year where she created a stunning silver gown for the Miss Republic Carnival Beauty pageant for the first time, and won best gown.
+Incidentally, Lynda had also gathered experience in pageantry many years before in her early twenties, on becoming 1st Runner-up in the Miss Port of Spain Trinidad beauty pageant, under training by the late Kim Roma Sabeeney, the iconic queen maker and 20-years-long then franchise holder for Trinidad Miss World and Miss Universe.
+Also in 1991, Lynda was asked to produce a fashion show of her designs to delegates of the International Community Education Association (ICEA) during their annual conference which was held in Trinidad at the Hilton Hotel that year.
 She did this with the House of Jacqui modelling agency, and received an award for her great contribution.

 Relocating close to Port of Spain in 1992, Lynda Osborne solved a design dilemma for then leading carnival band Barbarosa, which was founded by Richard Affong (deceased) and his wife Pennilope Prescod.
 She innovatively created costuming depicting the waves of the sea, using blue iridescent transparent organza with a rippling effect.
 This led to contracts for six more sections that year, and on-going seasonal contracts which included historical and ethnic costuming, during the next five years.